-I hope others will agree that the evaluation of evidence should be done in a logically coherent manner.
-The word ‘coherent’ means that one’s beliefs will be coherent if, when expressed in terms of probabilities, they obey the three rules of probability; the convexity rule, the addition rule and the multiplication rule, in accordance with Lindsey (2007).
-More generally I use the term to mean reasoning in a way that is both logically sound and consistent throughout the entire process.
+I hope people will agree that the evaluation of evidence should be done in a logically coherent manner.
+One’s beliefs can be considered coherent if, when expressed in terms of probabilities, they obey the three rules of probability; the convexity rule, the addition rule and the multiplication rule, in accordance with Lindsey (2007).
+More generally I use the term to mean reasoning that is both logically sound and applied consistently throughout the entire process.

 All of these topics and concepts will benefit from discussion.

-This blog is a place where I intend to put down my thoughts on these, and other, topics.
-And also a place to answer questions received about these things when giving workshops and via e-mail queries.
-I hope this blog will become a forum for discussion by practitioners and other interested parties.
+The blog section of this website is where I intend to put down my thoughts on these, and other, topics.
+The blog or FAQ sections are used to answer questions received about these topics when giving workshops and via e-mail queries.
+I hope the site will be a forum for discussion by practitioners and other interested parties.

 Thanks very much, Brent.